Title: Discriminating Benevolence

-Location: The White House, delivered by phone to the Jewish Philanthropic Societies of New York assembled at the Hotel Pennsylvania
+Context: A speech delivered by phone to the Jewish Philanthropic Societies of New York assembled at the Hotel Pennsylvania

-WHEN the Committee representing your Federation brought me the invitation to address you this evening, I did not receive them with any very profound enthusiasm.
+When the Committee representing your Federation brought me the invitation to address you this evening, I did not receive them with any very profound enthusiasm.
 To be confidential for a moment, I may confess that an invitation to make a speech is not the rarest experience that comes into a President’s life.
 But I listened with, I hope, proper politeness, down to the point where your spokesman started explaining that you were to devote an evening to the consideration of a budget.
 Then I began to take real interest, for the budget idea, I may admit, is a sort of obsession with me.
 I believe in budgets.
 I want other people to believe in them.
 I have had a small one to run my own home; and besides that, I am the head of the organization that makes the greatest of all budgets-that of the United States Government.
 Do you wonder, then, that at times I dream of balance sheets and sinking funds, and deficits, and tax rates, and all the rest?

 Yes, I regard a good budget as among the noblest monuments of virtue.
 It is deserving of all emulation; but there are other topics that afford more obvious inspiration to popular oratory.
 So when I found that you actually wanted a budget speech, I felt a warming sense of gratitude.